Arash217/project-2-1819/README.md

   <img src="https://github.com/Arash217/project-2-1819/blob/master/docs/images/1.png">
 </p>

-#### 2. Minifying and compressing SVG's
+#### 2. Minifying and compressing SVG files

-Most of the assets of the website are compressed with Gzip.
-To reduce the size even further, Brotli compression can be used.
-I took the HTML, CSS and JavaScript files of the website, added Brotli compression and compared them with the Gzipped version of the website.
+The SVG files of the website aren't minified or compressed.
+Minifying them and adding Gzip and/or Brotli can be used to further reduce the sizes of SVG's files.

 ##### Results